cantoniouwaymore/emailgateway/Single-Email package notifications/README.md

 ### Webhook Setup for Development

-The email gateway is configured with comprehensive Routee callback support:
+The Waymore Transactional Emails Service is configured with comprehensive Routee callback support:

 ```typescript
 {